sprague252/SVSoundAnalysis/README.md

 * Sound Analysis-Interactive Figures.ipynb - Jupyter notebook that demonstrates sound analysis using Plotly to produce interactive figures.

+* Sound Analysis-Interactive Figures-colab.ipynb - Jupyter notebook that demonstrates sound analysis using Plotly to produce interactive figures.
+This version contains the configuration and installation commands necessary to run the notebook on Google Colab.

 * Sound Analysis-Static Figures.ipynb - Jupyter notebook that demonstrates sound analysis using Matplotlib to produce static figures.

+* Sound Analysis-Static Figures-colab.ipynb - Jupyter notebook that demonstrates sound analysis using Matplotlib to produce static figures.
+This version contains the configuration and installation commands necessary to run the notebook on Google Colab.

 * requirements.txt - List of additional packages to install when this project is imported into *Binder* (see below), which reads this file and installs these packages automatically.